cs4241-19a/a4-creativecoding/README.md

 - **Hanging Chatboxes**: After a character exits the world, their speech bubble remains in the air.
 - **Buggy if 3+ users/characters**: I've noticed that as soon as a third character joins the world and the other two starts a conversation, one of those two disappears from the 3rd character's view, even though they still exist in the views of each other.
 - **Missing texture**: Occasionally when a user enters the world, their character might not have any texture applied to them and this leads the character to just appear as dark blank cubes.
+- **Missing Stylesheet**: Often times, the top banner would appear plain and unstyled and inspecting the console.log would indicate that Heroku is not able to load the Stylesheet properly.
+This problem did not occur when I was deploying locally.
 - **Blank Modal**: I tried to use the Bootstrap modal to inform users with general info about the game that pops up at first page load and can be brought back by a button at the top corner, but the modal would pop up only without the text inside.
 I was not able to fix it on time and hence, I resorted to a less fancy way of displaying info inside a banner-like element that stays at the top of the screen at all-times.
 - **Deploying**: This was actually the most challenging part for me since I was not able to host on Glitch after trying for a lot of hours, I resorted to deploying via Heroku, which also imposed a lot of new challenges and took a lot of time.
 - **Works better locally**: The app functions way better when I was implementing and hosting it locally on my laptop via Webstorm.
-The chat feature is way smoother, and the top banner is always styled propery via css.
+The chat feature is way smoother, and the top banner is always styled properly via css.
 I believe some things got lost in translation once I uploaded the project to places such as Glitch, Goorm, Heroku etc. (for example, unecessary file paths, conflicting port numbers etc.)

 **Linter**